A77 road: History

 Construction of the motorway was faster than usual, given the eagerness to replace the A77 after another fatal crash in June 2002 resulted in the death of Hugh Davidson, then Chief Inspector of Strathclyde Police, and the motorway was opened in April 2005.
 This completed a continuous dual carriageway road from Glasgow to Ayr.
 The original section of the A77 between Newton Mearns and Fenwick was downgraded to a local access route, with one half of the former four lane single carriageway converted to a cycle path.

 In an effort to prevent a repeat of the fatalities on the southern section of the road, July 2005 saw the A77 become host to the largest automatic speed limit enforcement system in the whole of the UK.
 Based on the digital SPECS system rather than the traditional fixed post GATSO film cameras, gantries with automatic numberplate recognition cameras are sited on the road at intervals of between 1 and 5 mi and measure the average speed of traffic.
 The enforced zone stretches from the Bogend Toll Junction (Dundonald/Tarbolton junction) at its northern end on the dual carriageway section, down to just north of Lendalfoot; a distance of around 32 mi.

 From 10 March 2008 a long term temporary 50 mi/h limit from Bogend Toll to Dutch House Roundabout was introduced, following the death in October 2006 of another police officer, Constable Kevin Lowe.
 Constable Lowe was on duty and en route at approximately 120 mi/h in an unmarked car to a call at the time.
 This speed limit was to remain in force until new grade separated junctions were opened in 2014.
-It's still in force.
+As of April 2025, the speed limit is still in force.